 Each artificial vagina shall be marked with the following particulars:

-a) Manufacturer’s name or recognized trademark,
+Manufacturer’s name or recognized trademark;

-b) Type, and
+Type; and

-c) Batch or code number.
+Batch or code number.

 9.2 BIS Certification Marking

 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed there under, and the products may be marked with the Standard Mark.